delianides/Particle-NeoMatrix/README.md

 Contributions
 ------------

 All of them.
-I'll probably run them first to make sure but I can't image there's too much to break.
+I'll probably compile them first to make sure but I can't image there's too much to break.

 License